Puneeth Rajkumar: Death

-Till the afternoon, the state government had plans to go ahead with the cremation Saturday evening.
-But owing to the swerving crowd, the Karnataka government announced on Saturday that the cremation of late Kannada actor Puneeth Rajkumar would be held on Sunday morning and the timings would be decided later.
-Chief minister Basavaraj Bommai said that the decision was taken as large crowds were still waiting to pay their last respects to their favorite actor.
-"As per the wishes of people, the funeral will be held tomorrow (Sunday) allowing everyone to have final viewing.
+Puneeth's remains were kept in state at Kanteerava Stadium.
+Many celebrities, including his close friends and co-actors from the Kannada, Tamil, and Telugu film industries arrived to pay their respects.
+Till the afternoon, the state government had plans to go ahead with the cremation on Saturday evening.
+But owing to the swerving crowd, the Karnataka government announced on Saturday that the cremation would be held on Sunday morning and the timings would be decided later.
+Chief Minister Basavaraj Bommai said that the decision was taken as large crowds were still waiting to pay their last respects to their favorite actor.
+"As per the wishes of people, the funeral will be held tomorrow (Sunday) allowing everyone to have a final viewing.
 I appeal to fans to cooperate with the police.
 The police are here to help them.
 They are also Puneeth's fans," he explained.

 Controlling the crowd outside the stadium was very challenging for the police.
-No vehicle could move on Vittal Mallya Road owing to the size of the crowd gathered outside the stadium.
+No vehicle could move on Vitthal Mallya Road owing to the size of the crowd gathered outside the stadium.
 Police had to divert vehicles via Kasturba Road.
 After noon, traffic police blocked the movement of vehicles near the Cubbon Park gate.
-Vehicles of film stars and even those of the police had a tough time navigating the crowd outside Kanteerava Stadium in central Bengaluru.
+Vehicles of film stars and even those of the police had a tough time navigating the crowd outside Kanteerava Stadium in central Bangalore.
 From Friday evening, people were flocking to the stadium without any break.